maksonlee/manifest-subscription/src/main/resources/Documentation/about.md

 Manifest represent raw XML
 CanonicalManifest resolve <include> and <remove-project>

-* TODO: keep parsed manifest in memory for quick lookup
+* TODO: generate snapshot manifest for all commit (Currently only generated on a per push/ref-updated basis)
+  * Make it configurable, possibly per project, using plugin config or via special tag in manifest
 * TODO: monitor all manifest branch if no branch is specified
 * TODO: ssh command to check what is being monitored
 * TODO: strict mode, only monitor projects using default (no remote)